Search

 N/A 3 to 4"12 - 18" 4 to 6"90 - 120 days

-Onion Seed Planting Information:
+Onion Planting Information:

-Onions seeds should be planted indoors 6 to 8 weeks before ground can be worked.
+Onion seeds should be planted indoors 6 to 8 weeks before the ground can be worked.
 You can also plant seeds directly in the garden.
-Spring planting should occur as soon as soil can be worked.
+Spring planting should occur as soon as the soil can be worked.
 Keep free from weeds.
 You need long sunny days to grow large onions.
 Shallots are very close to garlic and are very easy to grow.
 Plants can grow 8 to 12" tall.

 Soil Requirements:

-Requires fertile soil in a well drained location in the garden.
-Apply much and grass clippings, or straw around base of plant.
+Requires fertile soil in a well-drained location in the garden.
+Apply mulch and grass clippings, or straw, around the base of the plant.

 Water Requirements: